 - Protected 20% of Africa’s remaining free-range lion population

-- Employed nearly 300 local community members – including 47 new team members
+- Employed nearly 300 local community members – including 101 guardians that monitor and prevent human-lion conflict, and 47 new team members

 - Provided 26 student scholarships for local children to continue their education